-Public Identification of Supervisory Relationship: All BCaBA supervisors who are providing supervision to a BCaBA must acknowledge the supervisory relationship by entering the supervisee's information in their BACB account.
+Public Identification of Supervisory Relationship: All BCaBA Supervisors who are providing any supervision to a BCaBA must acknowledge the supervisory relationship by entering the supervisee's information in their BACB account.
+The information must remain in their BACB account for the duration of supervision.
 The supervisor will also be publicly identified in the BCaBA's record in the Certificant Registry.
 Under the Ethics Code for Behavior Analysts, the supervisor is responsible and can be held accountable for all services provided by the BCaBA.